Heat Pump in France: Complete Guide 2026

 Does a heat pump work in very cold weather?▼

-Modern heat pumps work down to -15°C or even -25°C. Their efficiency decreases with cold, but they remain effective.
-Backup heating may be needed in very cold regions.
+Modern heat pumps work efficiently down to -15°C or even -25°C. Their efficiency decreases in extreme cold, but they remain effective.
+In very cold regions like eastern France or high altitudes, a backup heating system may be needed during the coldest weeks.

 How much can you save with a heat pump?▼